Tesla: More Musk Double Talk

 The problem here is that it is Musk himself who created these high expectations and the associated euphoria.
 It's not a case of Wall Street throwing out high forecasts.
 Just for the Model 3, it was Musk who talked about producing 100,000 to 200,000 units this year, then took the number down to 80,000 in a perfect world, and he's now looking for much less.
 Musk along with other executives are the ones who have given sky-high forecasts in quarterly/yearly guidance and failed to deliver.
 Trying to take down the ridiculous expectations that you yourself created is a bit of double talk.

 Wall Street has certainly tried to adjust its expectations over time.
 In fact, the chart below shows how this year's non-GAAP EPS consensus has plunged over the past year and a half.
 Analysts have basically had to cut their forecasts by about a billion and a half dollars on the bottom line, primarily due to Musk and Co. failing to meet their own guidance and pushing certain timelines back.
-The street basically sees a loss that could surpass $1 billion this year, and the situation could worsen if the trend below continues.
+The Street basically sees a loss that could surpass $1 billion this year, and the situation could worsen if the trend below continues.

 (Source: Yahoo Finance analyst estimates page)